 - Organization is managed very informally, people take approval for big expenses over the phone

-What about OPAs’, PMBOK® Guide Fifth Edition defines it as
+What about OPAs’, PMBOK® Guide Sixth Edition defines it as

 Organizational Process Assets.

 Plans, processes, policies, procedures, and knowledge bases that are specific to and used by the performing organization.